SamuraiStacks/Yiffbox/README.md

 # Introduction
 Welcome to Yiffbox, an image downloader for any kinds of furry content - it's not limited to what it is named as!

-**PS: This is in alpha.
-The basic concept of the CLI is done, but there is not that much error handling or anything else.
-Not even the progress bar is done yet.
-At the current state that Yiffbox is, you should know what you are doing before using it.**
+**PS: This is in a beta stage.
+Core functionality is finished, and it looks decently good but there still isn't error handling and other things needed.
+You should know how to fix errors before using Yiffbox in the current state.**

 # Documentation